whatsupcoders/Neumorphism/README.md

 <element name='neunavbar' src='../../../../../../navbar.hml'></element>
 ```

-2.Now we need use the tag named "neunavbar" and define the parameters like image and text as shown below.
+2. Now we need use the tag named "neunavbar" and define the parameters like image and text as shown below.

 Usage:
 ```html